Skip to main content

 2. Select your target branch from the dropdown

-For production Tools, pin to a release tag or specific SHA rather than a moving branch like main.
+For production tools, use a stable branch or tag rather than a moving branch like main.

 Troubleshooting